LennyMalcolm0/Lendsqr/README.md

 4. **Reporting and Analytics**: Our platform provides detailed reporting and analytics that enable you to monitor the performance of your lending portfolio.

+## Installation

+Run `npm install` or `npm i` on your terminal to install all dependencies.

+## Tech Stack

+**Client:** React, TypeScript, SASS

 ## Getting Started

-To get started with Lendsqr's digital lending platform, simply sign up for an account on our website.
+To get started with Lendsqr's digital lending platform, simply sign up for an account on our website (https://lendsqr.com/).
 Our team will work with you to configure the platform according to your business needs.